-Within this notice, foster/juvenile court youth, former juvenile court school students, a child of a military family, a currently migratory child, and a student participating in the newcomer program will be referred to collectively as "Foster and Mobile Youth."
-Within this notice, a parent, guardian, or other person holding the educational rights for a Foster and Mobile Youth will be referred to as a "parent."
+Within this notice, foster youth, former juvenile court school students, a child of a military family, a currently migratory child, and a newcomer pupil will be collectively referred to as "Foster and Mobile Youth."
+Within this notice, a parent, guardian, or other person holding the educational rights for a Foster and Mobile Youth will be referred to as a "parent/guardian" or "ERH."

-Foster and Mobile Youth Liaison: The OGCS, Inc. Governing Board or designee designates the following position as the Charter School's liaison for Foster and Mobile Youth:
+Foster and Mobile Youth Liaison: The OGCS, Inc. Governing Board or designee designates the following individual as the Charter School's liaison for Foster and Mobile Youth: